 “Mileage clocking can also be avoided by buying cars that have a really good service history,” Martin says.
 If you check the paperwork, such as workshop invoices and the service book, you can spot discrepancies between mileage and oil change frequency.

 A history check is also the best way to find out if a car has outstanding finance.
 If there is actually such an agreement against the vehicle, don’t buy it and walk away.
 If you know the car has outstanding financing and decide to go ahead with the transaction, you’re just as guilty as the seller.

-A history check is also the best way to find out if a car has outstanding finance, and it usually reveals all road accidents and damage done to the car, especially if it has been written off by an insurance company.
+A history check is also the best way to find out if a car was damaged, and it usually reveals all road accidents and damage done to the car, especially if it has been written off by an insurance company.
 Unless of course, the accident hadn’t been reported to the authorities at all, which sometimes happens.